How can I overwrite a decision (force an approval or rejection)?

 Case 2

-If you are not an Approver for the current step and the request is still open, you’ll see a large “FORCE DECISION” button.
+If you are not an Approver in the current step and the request is still open, you’ll see a large FORCE DECISION button.

 Case 3

-In case you’ve already approved the current request but it is not yet closed, you can still force your decision and close the item.
-Use the large “FORCE DECISION” button next to the info “APPROVED BY ME”.
+If you already approved the current request but it is not yet closed, you can still force your decision and thereby close the request.
+Use the large FORCE DECISION button next to the info button APPROVED BY ME.

 Leave a comment: for the audit trail and to explain your decision to the other Approvers.